indigo-dc/oidc-agent/gitbook/configuration/forwarding.md

 **Note** that you could also overwrite the actual `ssh` command with an alias.
 While this works, this will always create a socket file on the remote host, which can be used by the remote system administrator to access your tokens.
-Use it wisely
+Use it wisely.

 ### Server